This article requires the GP Media Library perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

 Putting a company directory on a website is extremely common.
 Most sites have an About page that contains photos and a short bio for each employee.
-Internal company directories will typically display even more information for each employee when you drill down to a single profile.
+Internal company directories will typically display even more information for each employee when you drill down from the directory view to a single profile.

-In this tutorial, we’re going to show you how to build a company directory with GravityView.
-We’re going to then use Gravity Forms Media Library to automatically add photos in the directory to the WordPress Media Library so the photos in the directory are properly sized.
+In this tutorial, we’re going to show you how to build your business directory with GravityView.
+We’ll then use Gravity Forms Media Library to automatically add photos in the directory to the WordPress Media Library, so the photos in the directory are properly sized.
 Let’s get started!

 Getting Started